-The Business Plan should provide information and justification in support of the proposed Opex and outline the key drivers for both; business as usual expenditure, and expenditure related to the delivery of new obligations.
-The RIC would expect a high level of justification where WASA is proposing a significant departure from historical levels.
+The Business Plan should provide information and justification in support of the proposed Opex and outline the key drivers for both; "business as usual" expenditure, and expenditure related to the delivery of new obligations.
+The RIC would expect a detailed justification where WASA is proposing a significant departure from historical levels.